 A Purchasing A Used Forklift

 The following article is a follow-up from Part 1 of this series.
 Refer back to Part 1 for details on what factors you should consider when buying a used forklift.
-Also, whether you should consider an alternative such as a new forklift or a lease or rental agreement.
+Also, whether you should consider an alternative such as a new forklift or a rental agreement.

 Once you have decided to buy a used forklift you have two major considerations – the reputation of the seller and the condition of the forklift.